-Golden Time/ Enrichment Time
+Golden Time

-Golden Time is a merit and sanction system operated by class teachers from Y1- 6.
-Golden Time forms part of the Behaviour Policy implemented in the school.
+Golden Time is a merit and sanction system operated by class teachers in KS2.
+Golden Time forms part of the Behaviour and Positive Relationships Policy implemented in the school.
 Children have an incentive to follow the rules and are rewarded for good behaviour by having 'privilege' time.
 Rules are frequently discussed and revised during Circle Time and PHSE activities.
-If a child chooses to break rules consistently throughout the week the teacher will take away all or part of Golden time/Enrichment time.
+If a child chooses to break rules consistently throughout the week the teacher will take away all or part of Golden time.